How to Tell if Your Battery Is Bad in 3 Easy Steps

 |State of Charge

 3) Load Test the Battery

 Flooded batteries make it possible to simply look inside the cells and determine if the battery has a physical defect.
-But for sealed AGM and Gel batteries, it requires testing.
+But for sealed AGM, gel, and lithium batteries it requires testing.
 The only tools you really need are a battery charger and a digital voltmeter.
 If your battery experiences any of the symptoms described in the steps above, then maybe it's time to replace the battery.

 Look no further.
 We've got a wide selection of powersports batteries for your motorcycle, ATV, scooter, jet ski, or snowmobile.
 But we also carry batteries for lawn mowers, wheelchairs / mobility scooters, UPS systems, RVs, and marine applications.
 Whether you need a starting battery or a deep cycle battery, we have the stuff.
 And all of our replacement batteries come with warranties to ensure that you won't have any of these problems with your new battery.